smallp/vscode-ci/client/README.md

 * If there is a library that has the same name with a model, the library will be ignored as it is a litter troublesome to diff them.

 ## Author's words
 From now, the extension's all feature has been all done.
-In the rest of the time, I will only fix bugs for it.
 Thanks for using.

 **Enjoy!**